Trees - Regional References

 FOREST TREES: A Guide to the Eastern United States

 Lisa Samuelson, Michael Hogan.
 Presents 273 major and minor tree species found in the forests of the eastern United States.
-Couples concise descriptions with color photos of leaves, flowers, twigs, fruit, and bark of each species.
-Key features include: “quick guides” highlighting features to help differentiate confusing species; form characteristics, habitat & ecology, and common forest associates; wildlife, landscape, wood, ecological & historical uses; binomial name derivations & common names, and; range maps.
+Couples concise descriptions with color photographs of leaves, flowers, twigs, fruit, and bark of each species.
+Key features include: “quick guides” highlighting features to help differentiate confusing species; form characteristics, habitat and ecology, and common forest associates; wildlife, landscape, wood, ecological and historical uses; binomial name derivations and common names, and; range maps.
 User-friendly format and minimal technical language.
 A definitive identification guide to the region’s common tree species.
 8-1/4 x 10-1/4, 560p, 1000+ color photos, maps, 2006.
+OVERSIZE.

 TREES OF ILLINOIS (Including Tall Shrubs)

 Linda Kershaw, Christopher Dunn, Clem Hamilton.
 Describes 298 species - all native and naturalized trees and tall shrubs in the state.
-For each species, includes color photos & illustrations of bark, leaves, flowers, fruits or cones, and overall shape.
-Features: a pictorial guide; tips for distinguishing similar species; range maps & habitat descriptions; notes on edible fruits and on human & wildlife use of the tree, and; more.
+For each species, includes color photos and illustrations of bark, leaves, flowers, fruits or cones, and overall shape.
+Features: a pictorial guide; tips for distinguishing similar species; range maps and habitat descriptions; notes on edible fruits and on human and wildlife use of the tree, and; more.
 A handy, comprehensive guide for botanists, foresters, horticulturists, and amateur naturalists.
 5-1/2 x 8-1/2, 304p, color photos & illustrations, maps, 2007.

 T4752 paperback ..........US $20.95 CAN $24.95